Plant DetailShow Menu

 Description

-The shrub will grow 4-6 feet tall and wide, has many prickles and will sucker and form thickets.
+The shrub will grow 4-6 feet tall and wide, has many prickles and will sucker and form thickets crowding out native plants.
 It prefers moist, acidic to neutral, well-drained soils and is poor soil tolerant in full sun It is also drought and salt-tolerant and deer tend to avoid it but may eat the flowers.
-Pruning is best done in late winter to early spring.
-The shrub is reproduced by hardwood stem cuttings or suckers.
-Deadheading the flowers should be avoided so that a beautiful display of rose hips will be seen in the fall and winter months.

-This shrub has become invasive, especially in the New England states and Canada.
-Many cultivars have been developed that have single, semi-double, or double flowers in various colors and fewer prickles.
+This shrub has become invasive, especially in the New England states, Virginia and parts of Canada, especially along coastal areas.
+Many cultivars have been developed with single, semi-double, or double flowers in various colors and fewer prickles.
 Please choose a cultivar that is better behaved than the species.
+See a few examples to the left.

 Quick ID Hints: